SmmnsMo/SmmnsMo/README.md

 Hi, I’m Aren

-I’m a Data Scientist using data to paint interesting pictures!
+I’m a love using data to paint interesting pictures!
 I would love to work on new projects that push my learning forward.

-I currently the following in my repo:
+I currently have the following in my repo:

 ### **Amazon Reviews Natural Language Classifier**
 A [Natural Language Classifier](https://github.com/SmmnsMo/Amazon-Review-Helpfulness) used to analyze what makes an Amazon Review useful (or not).